In Memoriam: University Mourns Passing of Beloved Professor

 write the English prose that John held out for me as a goal that day in April 1981.”

 In his own English prose, Alvis published seven books on authors ranging from Homer

-and Virgil to Melville and Hawthorne.
+and Vergil to Melville and Hawthorne.
 He additionally published articles on American

 political institutions, Christian theology, the films of John Ford, and Lorenzo Ghiberti's